 User acceptance testing (UAT testing) is a necessity when it comes to meeting the needs of the user in a business or operational environment.
 The lack of proper user acceptance testing can jeopardize the overall success of the product that’s being offered.
-User acceptance testing can be difficult at times and it could be, that you don’t yet have DebugMe in your toolset.
-If you’re a tester, project manager or a developer this expert guide will give you the run down on the user acceptance testing best practices that you can use to create a successful user acceptance testing plan.
+User acceptance testing can be difficult at times. (note: we know, this is why we created DebugMe.
+We support UAT with our visual feedback tool) If you’re a tester, project manager or a developer this expert guide will give you the run down on the user acceptance testing best practices that you can use to create a successful user acceptance testing plan.
 Let’s get started.

 To understand the fundamentals of mobile app development it is imperative to know about UX-UI.
 The success of mobile app largely depends on its UX-UI because these are the parameters that gauges the user engagement and satisfaction level.
 For this, let us start by understanding precisely what UX-UI actually is.